GitauMbugua/Fifa-Dataset-Analysis/README.md

 Before diving into the analysis, the dataset underwent a thorough cleaning and preparation process to ensure the accuracy and consistency of the results.
 The following steps were taken:

 1. **Handling Missing Values:**
    - Identified and addressed missing values in key columns.
-Found out that the 'markng' column had all 'null' values thus removed the whole column
+Found out that the 'marking' column had all 'null' values thus removed the whole column
      ```python
      stats = stats.drop('marking',axis=1)

 2. **Data Type Conversion:**
    - In the dataset the 'value' column was dtype-object but it contained numerical values.
-Therefore had to change it dtype-float.
+Therefore had to change it to dtype-float.
      ```python
      # The numerical values in the 'value' column had the '$' sign and '.' character.
-First we remove the '$' sign and '.' before converting it to dtype-float
+     #First we remove the '$' sign and '.' before converting it to dtype-float
       stats['value'] = stats['value'].str.replace('$','')
       stats['value'] = stats['value'].str.replace('.','')

      # Lets convert to float type
       stats['value'] = stats['value'].astype(float)

     - After changing the data type, I changed the column name from 'value' to 'value($)' for readability
       ```python
       # Lets change the column name from 'value' - 'value($)'